Naples Middle/High School: Official opening

 In 1953 members of the senior class suggested that the school be named in honor of Admiral Forrest Sherman, the United States Chief of Naval Operations, who had died suddenly during that school year during a visit to Naples.
 The school opened in the fall of 1953 as Forrest Sherman High School.
 The Ring brothers, Bill and Stewart, suggested the school colors of green and white, after the colors of Coronado High School in San Diego, California.
 Both brothers had attended Coronado High School prior to their father being assigned to Naples in the summer of 1951.
 They also suggested the school mascot, the Wildcat, which continues to be the Naples High School mascot.
 According to the end of year publication, Ciao, there were 58 students that year with four graduating seniors.

-Due to an increase in enrollment the high school was moved to a larger building on Via Manzoni in the Posillipo section of the city beginning with the 1953–54 school year.
+Due to an increase in enrolment, the high school was moved to a larger building on Via Manzoni in the Posillipo section of the city beginning with the 1953–54 school year.
 That year grades 1–12 were contained in this building under the name Forrest Sherman Schools.

 1960 marked the move of Forrest Sherman High School to another building further down Via Manzoni, across the street from the Scuola Svizzera, an international school run by the Swiss government.
 The panoramic view from the front of the school, overlooking the entire bay of Naples, with Mt.
-Vesuvius in the background, is perhaps the best view from any DoD school in the world.
+Vesuvius in the background, is considered perhaps the best view from any DoD school in the world.
 The school remained in this building until 1982.
 Eventually it included seventh and eighth grades and enrollment increased to almost 600 students.

-In the autumn of 1967, the sixth fleet flagship was assigned to Gaeta, Italy, having moved from Villefrance, France.
+In the fall of 1967, the sixth fleet flagship was assigned to Gaeta, Italy, having moved from Villefranche-sur-Mer, France.
 Students in grades 9–12 from Gaeta began attending Naples American High School that fall.

 In 1982, the high school moved to the Agnano facility, called the “happy horseshoe,” because of its distinctive shape.
-That year all the elementary students were combined in the school complex at Pinetamare, twenty miles north of Naples.
-In 1984, the name of the school was changed to Naples High School, in accordance with DoDDS policy to have school names better reflect their locations.
+That year all the elementary students were combined in the school complex at Villaggio Coppola, twenty miles north of Naples.
+In 1984, the name of the school was changed to Naples High School, in accordance with DoDEA policy to have school names better reflect their locations.

 Later years

-During the mid-1990s construction was begun on a new US Navy Support Site north of Naples, near Gricignano di Aversa, which would eventually include all the support services located in Agnano and a large housing complex.
+During the mid-1990s, construction was begun on a new US Navy Support Site north of Naples, near Gricignano di Aversa, which would eventually include all the support services located in Agnano and a large housing complex.
 New elementary and high schools were the first buildings opened at the US Navy Support Site.
-In August 1997 Naples Elementary School and Naples High Schools opened at the US Navy Support Site and welcomed 950 elementary and 560 high school students.
+In August 1997, Naples Elementary School and Naples High School opened at the US Navy Support Site and welcomed 950 elementary and 560 high school students.